Source: European Medicines Agency (EU) Revision Year: 2024 Publisher: Gilead Sciences Ireland UC, Carrigtohill, County Cork, T45 DP77, Ireland

 Store in a refrigerator (2°C-8°C).
 In order to protect from light, keep the vials in the outer carton.

-Colourless glass vial with bromobutyl rubber stopper, sealed with a flip off cap (aluminium with plastic disc).
+Colourless glass vial with bromobutyl or chlorobutyl rubber stopper, sealed with a flip off cap (aluminium with plastic disc).

 Pack-size of 30 vials.

 Each vial is intended for single use only and the excess of unused product must be properly disposed of.
-Water for injections, syringes, needle tips and alcohol wipes should be provided to the patient.
+Sterile water for injections, syringes (with necessary graduations according to the dose to be administered), needle tips and alcohol wipes should be provided to the patient.

 Any unused medicinal product or waste material should be disposed of in accordance with local requirements.